 - Does not involve close proximity between players and officials.
 Officials remain off of the team playing surfaces at all times.

-- Can be played without fans.
+- Can be played without spectators.

 - Can be played while wearing masks.